Itera/avdelingstur_okt2019/docker/networking/README.md

 # Networking
-## Using plain docker to connect multiple nodes on the same network
+## Using plain docker to connect multiple containers in the same docker network

 ### Simple java api with postgres in same docker network